-Since my PhD candidacy, I have taught courses in Latin American history, global history, digital history, historical methodology, architecture, and gender studies.
+Since my PhD candidacy, I have taught courses in the histories of Latin America, the Americas, and the world, as well as on digital history, historical methodology, architecture, and gender studies.
 Please click on the headings below to learn more about each course.

 Digital History (U. Scranton)